craiglp/agon-life/README.md

 MOS 1.03 <br>
 VDP 1.03

-Each generation is evaluated when you hit a key.
-Hitting Escape will exit.
+Each generation is evaluated until you press Escape to exit.

 <<< Much more to come >>>